abklein1/generation_y2k/README.md

 These people are best friends or worst enemies, or frenemies.
 More mechanics will have to be developed to support complexity in all of these relationships.

+### Notes on Allostatic Load as a Future Gameplay Mechanic

+I plan to use a real-world metric known as "allostatic load" which is a combination of multiple measurements that attempts to capture how repeated or chronic stressors affect the mind and body over time.
+For the purpose of this simulation, we will be using type 2 allostatic load, which is more tied to social/environmental factors.
+Allostatic load in this simulation will likely be tracked through a single measurement on a fixed scale.
+While some sims rely on a "mood" meter to represent an individual's overall status, I believe it is important to include a metric such as allostatic load/overload to represent long-term stressors and their affects on the body, while allowing individuals to still experience different moods in the short-term.
+It will be important to manage allostatic load in the game.
+Pushing a character too far will build allostatic load over time and lead to lasting negative effects.
+Allostatic load/overload can be mitigated through various strategies.
+Some people will be able to tolerate more load than others.
+Repeated allostatic overload will likely reduce the overall amount of allostatic load a person may tolerate.

 ## Known Bugs

 - Graph visualization of rooms/social links can be hard to read due to overlapping labels